The Antique Jewellery Company

 Retro Jewellery (1940s)

-Inspired by Hollywood, Retro jewellery is colorful, bold and elaborate.
-Commonly worn were large cocktail rings, bracelets, watches, necklaces and charm bracelets.
+Inspired by Hollywood, Retro jewellery is colourful, bold and elaborate.
+Large cocktail rings, bracelets, watches, necklaces and charm bracelets were all popular.

-As we develop as a business we hope to focus more on the educational side of antique jewellery, as we feel it is such fun and well worth sharing.
+As we develop as a business, we hope to focus more on the educational side of antique jewellery, which we feel is great fun and well worth sharing.
 Watch this space!

 View our Retro Jewellery →

-After decades of experience antique pieces just speak to us, and by using our knowledge, experience and network of resources, we can usually identify the age of each item.
-While we cannot guarantee the exact age of each piece, we can determine to the best of our ability when it was likely manufactured and during which era it was designed.
+After many years working with antique pieces, they really do speak to us — and using our knowledge, experience and network of trusted experts, we can usually identify the age of an item with a high degree of confidence.
+While we cannot guarantee an exact date, we can determine, to the best of our ability, when a piece was likely made and the era it was designed in.

-This is the most frequently asked question and often considered a highly guarded trade secret.
+This is the most frequently asked question, and often considered a closely guarded trade secret.

-As far as we're concerned, the answer is simple.
-We work with the best jewellery buyers in the UK to source exquisite engagement rings.
-These eagle-eyed experts are constantly on the hunt for the most high quality antique and vintage jewellery in the UK and beyond.
+As far as we’re concerned, the answer is simple.
+We work with the best jewellery buyers in the UK to source exquisite engagement rings and other pieces.
+These eagle-eyed experts are constantly on the hunt for the highest quality antique and vintage jewellery in the UK and beyond.

-It has taken many years to build and nurture these working relationships and fortunately we are now in the position to get first dibs on what we believe is the best supply of antique and vintage engagement rings in the UK.
+It has taken many years to build and nurture these working relationships, and we are now in the fortunate position of getting first dibs on what we believe is the best supply of antique and vintage engagement rings in the UK.

-Our jewellery is in excellent condition, taking into account its age.
+Our jewellery is in excellent condition, taking its age into account.
 We pride ourselves on selecting only the finest examples of antique jewellery.
-In exceptional circumstances when an item is not in excellent condition, we will mention it in our item descriptions.
+In the rare cases where an item is not in excellent condition, we make this clear in the item description.

-Of course, please do not hesitate to contact us if you wish to see some more hi-resolution images of the item or view the item in person at our Central London showroom.
+Please don’t hesitate to contact us if you would like to see additional high-resolution images, or to view an item in person at our Central London showroom.

 We are always on the hunt for new treasures and update our website with our Latest Finds on a daily basis.